KNIME logo

 Naive Bayes

 Naive Bayes is a probabilistic classifier based on Bayes' theorem, assuming independence between predictors.
-It is highly effective for text classification tasks like spam detection.

 Natural language processing